Emilyhugs/Hackathon1/README.md

 # Fonts

 As with the color palette, we wanted the font to be visually appealing and easily readable for the users to ensure they have a positive experience visiting the website.
-For this project, we used Merriweather Sans andOpen Sans fonts and implemented them via [Google Fonts](https://fonts.google.com) using a direct import code within the style.css file.
+For this project, we used Merriweather Sans and Open Sans fonts and implemented them via [Google Fonts](https://fonts.google.com) using a direct import code within the style.css file.

 # Wireframes